Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 ### Switch

-Switch  is an alternative for **if else if else else**.
+Switch  is an alternative for **If, Else If, Else**.
 The switch statement starts with a switch keyword followed by a parenthesis and code block.
 Inside the code block we will have different cases.
-Case block run if the value in the switch statement parenthesis match with the case vale.
-The break is to terminate and it does not go down after the condition is satisfied.
-The default block run if all the cases don't satisfy the condition.
+Case block runs, if the value in the switch statement parenthesis matches with the case value.
+The break statement is to terminate execution so the code execution does not continue running following lines.
+The default block runs if all the cases don't satisfy the condition.

 ```js
 switch(caseValue){